By Staff Writer Kylie Cooper.

 “They can submit it at 2 a.m. and no matter what, they’re always going to get a response [within 48 hours].”

-Online tutoring is targeted toward grant students at the moment.
-However, everyone is encouraged to attend a face-to-face tutoring session at any time.
+Online tutoring is targeted toward TRIO grant students at the moment.
+However, students are encouraged to attend a face-to-face tutoring session at any time.

 The WRC has a number of student tutors from a variety of majors, including art, nursing, sociology, history, and, of course, English.
 Sessions are about fifty minutes long and students may bring in any type of paper; class assignments, cover letters, and nursing letters are welcome, to name just a few.